 A B O U T U S

 A winner of the Knight Cities Challenge, the Urban Consulate launched in 2016 as a network of parlors for urban exchange.
-Since then, we've hosted over 150 conversations in Detroit, Philadelphia & New Orleans to bring people together & share ideas for better cities.
-What's next?
-Read on below—
+Since then, we've hosted hundreds of conversations in Detroit, Philadelphia, New Orleans, Austin and Chicagoland to bring people together & share ideas for better cities.

 1. Who We Are